 Balance Sheet Analysis

 It is rare for the bookkeeper to analyze the balance sheet; this is generally a task assigned to the chief financial officer.
 Others that review this include the Certified Public Accountant (CPA), the corporate president, or the board of directors for the company.
-But I want to introduce you to some basic analysis so you can feel comfortable and satisfied with your work.
+But this lesson introduces you to some basic analysis so you can feel comfortable and satisfied with your work.

 The following are some basics: